 Introduction

-Some of the most important infectious diseases aﬄicting humans are transmitted by mosquitoes (Gates, 2014), including pathogens such as the causative agent of malaria that have been associated with humans throughout our evolutionary history (Carter and Mendis, 2002) as well recently emergent infections such as the Zika virus (World Health Organisation, 2016).
+Some of the most important infectious diseases aﬄicting humans are transmitted by mosquitoes (Gates, 2014), including pathogens, such as the causative agent of malaria, that have been associated with humans throughout our evolutionary history (Carter and Mendis, 2002) as well recently emergent infections, such as the Zika virus (World Health Organisation, 2016).
 Most mosquito species have a “gonotrophic cycle” involving successive episodes of vertebrate blood feeding, egg maturation and oviposition (Silver, 2007).
 In order for a mosquito to transmit a pathogen it must feed on an infectious person and live long enough to complete at least one gonotrophic cycle and feed on an uninfected and susceptible individual.
 Adult lifespan is thus a critical determinant of the ability of a mosquito population to allow the persistence of an indirectly transmitted infection (Macdonald, 1957).
-Lifespan can of course be straightforwardly assessed in the laboratory, but it is generally accepted that measurements under relatively benign laboratory conditions are likely to have limited relevance in the field, and much eﬀort has been directed at estimating this parameter in the vector’s natural environment (Clements and Paterson, 1981; Guerra et al., 2014).
-Most work has focused on assessing average daily mortality rates, and the simplest assumption is that these do not vary with mosquito age – in this case longevity is simply the reciprocal of mortality.
+Lifespan can of course be straightforwardly assessed in the laboratory, but it is generally accepted that measurements under relatively benign laboratory conditions have limited relevance in the field, and much eﬀort has been directed at estimating this parameter in the vector’s natural environment (Clements and Paterson, 1981; Guerra et al., 2014).
+Most work has focused on assessing average daily mortality rates, and the simplest assumption is that these do not vary with mosquito age – in this case, longevity is simply the reciprocal of mortality.
 Testing this assumption and discovering whether mosquitoes senesce or show other types of age-dependent mortality has also been studied in the field (Clements and Paterson, 1981; Harrington et al., 2008; Hugo et al., 2014).

 There are two main strategies to estimate mosquito mortality rates and longevity.
 The first is through mark-release-recapture (MRR) experiments, a technique that is widely applied to estimate these parameters in many types of animal.
 As applied to mosquitoes, insects are caught in the field or reared in the laboratory and then marked, typically with fluorescent dust.
 The mosquitoes are then released into the field and then eﬀorts are made to recapture them, for example using human baits or light traps, usually over an extended period of time.
 Mortality rates can be statistically estimated from the numbers of recaptures given certain assumptions (Silver, 2007).
-The main challenges with MRR is ensuring the marking technique does not aﬀect recapture probability, and distinguishing mortality from mosquitoes dispersing out of range of being recaptured.
+The main challenges with MRR is ensuring the marking technique does not aﬀect recapture probability and distinguishing mortality from mosquitoes dispersing out of range of being recaptured.
 Also, releasing insects that can transmit disease (especially if this increases ambient population levels) raises important ethical issues.